Ethics of the scientific publication

 2.31.
 Should provide the journal with personal and professional information that is accurate and a true representation of their expertise.

-2.37.
-Reviewer should take into consideration the articles with conflict of interest, caused by competition, cooperation or any other relations with any author or organization connected with the article.
-Full disclosure about a relationship that could constitute a competing interest–even if the person doesn't believe it affects their judgment–should be reported to the institution's ethics group and to the journal editor to which a paper is submitted.
-Most publishers require disclosure in the form of a cover letter and/or footnote in the manuscript.
-"Biotechnologia Acta" may use disclosures as a basis for editorial decisions and will publish them as they may be important to readers in judging the manuscript.
+2.36.
+Reviewer should take into consideration the articles with conflict of interest caused by competition, cooperation, or any other relations with any author or organization connected with the article.
+"Biotechnologia Acta" may use disclosures as a basis for editorial decisions and will publish them as they may be necessary to readers in judging the manuscript.
 Likewise, the journal may decide not to publish on the basis of the declared conflict.

-3. Principles of professional ethics in activity of Editorial Board
+3. Principles of professional ethics in the activity of the editorial board

-Manuscripts submitted to journals are privileged communications that are authors’ private, confidential property, and authors may be harmed by premature disclosure of any or all of a manuscript’s details.
+Manuscripts submitted to journals are privileged communications that are authors’ private, confidential property.

-Editors therefore must not share information about manuscripts, including whether they have been received and are under review, their content and status in the review process, criticism by reviewers, and their ultimate fate, to anyone other than the authors and reviewers.
-Requests from third parties to use manuscripts and reviews for legal proceedings should be politely refused, and editors should do their best not to provide such confidential material should it be subpoenaed.
+Therefore the editors must not share information about manuscripts, including whether they have been received and are under review, their content and status in the review process, criticism by reviewers, and their ultimate fate, to anyone other than the authors and reviewers.

 During the activity editorial staff, editorial-and-publishing group, and members of the editorial group of the journal carry liability for publication of author’s works that leads to the following main principles:

-3.2.
-The editorial policies of the journal encourage transparency and complete, honest reporting, and the editor ensures that peer reviewers and the authors have a clear understanding of what is expected of them.
-The editor uses the journal’s standard electronic submission system for all journal communications.
+3.1.
+The editorial policies of the Biotechnologia Acta journal encourage transparency and complete, honest reporting, and the editor ensures that peer reviewers and the authors have a clear understanding of what is expected of them.

+3.4.
+The head editorand the editorial board of the journal can’t expose information about an article to nobody, except the authors, assigned potential reviewers and other editorial board members, and sometimes a publisher.

+3.5.
+Not published data, got from the manuscripts presented for consideration, can’t be used by the head editor and members of the editorial board for personal profit or given for third party (without author’s written permission).

 3.7.
-The head editor, employees of editorial board, editorial-and-publishing group and editorial group of the journal can’t expose information about an article to nobody, except the authors, assigned potential reviewers and other editorial board members, and sometimes a publisher.

-3.8.
-Not published data, got from the manuscripts presented for consideration, can’t be used by the head editor, employees of editorial board, editor-and-publishing group or editorial group for personal profit or given for third party (without author’s written permission).

-3.14. editorial staff members must not publicly discuss the authors’ work, and reviewers must not appropriate authors’ ideas before the manuscript is published.
+Editorial staff members must not publicly discuss the authors’ work, and the reviewers must not appropriate authors’ ideas before the manuscript is published.

 4. Principles of professional ethics in publisher’s activity